 Assess tests manually

 Manual assessment of test results is done during the test execution in the Dashboard or after the test execution based on the recorded signal data in the Signal Viewer.

 It's possible to define assessment rules that are executed during the test run to check predefined results.
 More complex inspections can be done by setting several branches with different conditions graphically in an automaton, or by using for example If-steps or While-steps in a test step list.

 After the test execution, the test can be assessed based on the recorded test data.
 Graphical user interfaces for standardized checks like back-to-back analysis are available.
 You can also use an elaborated specific script language for more complex analysis.

 The simplest form of test assessment is the manual assessment.
-TPT provides the Test Data Viewer for this kind of assessment.
-The Test Data Viewer enables the user to assess individual test runs in detail.
+TPT provides the Signal Viewer for this kind of assessment.
+The Signal Viewer enables the user to assess individual test runs in detail.
 It’s the signal data and the parameters that are displayed.
-Functions like zooming, scaling of the view, several parallel windows, managing of display configurations, as well as several cursors at the same time, and the display of differences are part of the Test Data Viewer.
+Functions like zooming, scaling of the view, several parallel windows, managing of display configurations, as well as several cursors at the same time, and the display of differences are part of the Signal Viewer.

 As an alternative, the TPT–Dashboard can be used for creating customized interfaces that enable the test assessment

 and the interaction with the system to be tested during the test run.

 Within the test definition, input signals of the system to be tested are determined section by section.
 Just the same, expected values can be defined in the test model a priori.
 If a value has been reached inside a specific interval always or only once can be checked in TPT.
 The performance or non-performance of logical or time conditions is also observable.

 Rule-based test assessment